 If clothing is clearly named, we will always try to return it.
-All other items are put in the lost property cupboard, which is opposite White Class.
+All other items are put in the lost property cupboard, in the Middle Hall.
 Items can only be stored there for a few weeks.

 Special Educational Needs (SEN)